OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 - They can provide additional context to make sense of that change, such as outlining the regulation, geopolitical tensions or public controversy that likely led to it.
 - They can also highlight the potential consequences of that change on the users and partners of the service, as well as potential real-world harms to society.

+The purpose of this document is to provide guidance on:

+- copywriting, production of content shaped as a memo;
+- copyediting, alignment of typography and spelling within Open Terms Archive publications.

 ## Structure

 A memo must contain: